cloudflinger/aws-k8s-vpn-starter-kit/README.md

 -   AWS_SECRET_ACCESS_KEY
 -   AWS_DEFAULT_REGION

 If your credentials are stored in your `~/.aws` folder, you can use the provided helper script to set the env vars.
-You may still need to set AWS_DEFAULT_REGION if it is not specified in your config file.
+You must set `region` in your credentials file so it gets set properly.

 ``` source aws_exporter.sh MY_PROFILE_NAME ```